HomeSpainMalaga

 Key Facts:

-• ETIAS authorisation required for US visitors from October 2026
+• ETIAS authorisation required for US citizens from late 2026 costing €7 with online application

 Sources